mkyleUD/Caviness-HPC-Shell/setup.md

  ![PuTTY Install](/fig/step10openTerminal.jpg)

  * **10 a:** If it is your first time logging on to Caviness Click "Yes" to the PuTTY Security Alert.
-This is just will alway happen the first time your log on to a new server.
+This should only happen the first time your log on to a new server.

  ![PuTTY Install](/fig/First_Caviness_Logon.jpg)

  * **11:** The last step to starting your terminal session will be to enter your UDelNet username password.
-As you type it, becareful becuase what you type will not show up on your screen.
+As you type it, be careful as you will not see what you type on your screen.

  ![PuTTY Install](/fig/step11LoggedOn.jpg)